Can Sanitary Pads Cause UTI?

 One factor to consider regarding the potential link between sanitary pads and UTIs is the presence of chemicals in these products.
 While the level of chemicals in most menstrual products is typically low, some studies have suggested that certain chemicals, such as fragrance, may be present.
 However, it’s important to note that these chemicals are unlikely to directly cause UTIs.

-See also Are Sanitary Pads Sterile?
+See also What Are Sanitary Pads?

 2. Irritation and Allergic Reactions